 Understanding cash flows and growing a business certainly haven't gotten easier in 2020 - if anything, your clients need your guidance with these issues more than ever.
 For some businesses, planning for growth and expansion might now mean simply figuring out how to stay afloat.
 Managing cash flows today involves applying for loans they never thought they'd need.
 As the world has shifted and changed, so has the role of today's accountants.
-Offering services beyond the scope of what you did before - things like helping prepare loan documents in the middle of tax season or providing financial reporting to help your clients secure support under new will keep increasing and shifting in different ways, and the firms that can adapt to handle them are the ones that will be poised for success and growth in the future.
+Offering services beyond the scope of what you did before - things like helping prepare loan documents in the middle of tax season or providing financial reporting to help your clients secure support under new legislative programs - is what will make clients seek out your help in navigating today's complex business landscape.